 When people look back at The Walking Dead, they usually think of the big villains.
 They think of Negan, the Governor, and Alpha and her Whisperers.
 You know, the kinds of threats that shook entire communities and dominated multiple seasons.
 But the show didn’t start there.

 He’s not a name most fans talk about anymore.
 He only appeared in a handful of early episodes, and then he was gone.
 But his presence in those first few episodes left a mark that stuck with one of the show’s most important characters long after he was off-screen.
-That character is none other than, Carol Peletier (Melissa McBride).
+That character is none other than Carol Peletier (Melissa McBride).

 Ed Peletier was a Walking Dead villain hiding in plain sight

 And in that moment, the group decides something important.
 It's that Ed’s behavior is not acceptable there.
 But even that intervention doesn’t erase what’s already been done.
 Carol doesn’t suddenly become someone new, nor does she suddenly feel safe.
-She just keeps going, the way she always has.
+She just keeps going the way she always has.

 But his story doesn’t really end there.
 Before he can reanimate as a walker, Carol is the one who ultimately puts him down with a pickaxe.
 It’s a quiet, almost understated moment, but it lands harder than a lot of louder moments in the show.
 Why?
 It's because it represents a shift that the series doesn’t spell out.
 It's that Carol is no longer under Ed's control in any sense of the word.

-After his death, Carol would go on to evolve from someone defined almost entirely by fear and silence into one of the most resilient and unpredictable survivors in the entire series.
+After his death, Carol would go on to evolve from someone defined almost entirely by fear and silence into one of the most resilient survivors in the entire series.
 However, it's important to remember one thing.
 People often point to later tragedies as the reason she changes, and they’re right to a degree.
 But they’re not the whole story.
-Ed is the beginning.
+Ed is actually the beginning.

 He’s what she had to survive before she ever learned how to fight back.
 Before she became someone who could lead, protect, or even scare other survivors when she needed to.